 - Zest the lemon and slice the rest of the lemon into thick slices.

-- Season the fish generously with salt rubbing into the cuts and add the lemon zest.
+- Stuff the cavity of the fish with the lemon slices, then season the fish generously with the salt rubbing it into the cuts and sprinkle over the lemon zest.